apache/superset/CONTRIBUTING.md

 - **Availability of the PR author:** If the original PR author or the engineer who merged the code is highly available and can provide a fix in a reasonable timeframe, this would counter-indicate reverting.
 - **Severity of the Issue:** How severe is the problem on master?
 Is it keeping the project from moving forward?
 Is there user impact?
 What percentage of users will experience a problem?
 - **Size of the change being reverted:** Reverting a single small PR is a much lower-risk proposition than reverting a massive, multi-PR change.
+- **Age of the change being reverted:** Reverting a recently-merged PR will be more acceptable than reverting an older PR.
+A bug discovered in an older PR is unlikely to be causing widespread serious issues.
 - **Risk inherent in Reverting:** Will the reversion break critical functionality?
 Is the medicine more dangerous than the disease?
 - **Difficulty of crafting a fix:** In the case of issues with a clear solution, it may be preferable to implement and merge a fix rather than a revert.